-A bridge with irreparable damage that would reduce its strength or stability (such as a broken part) will not be approved for load testing and is not eligible for awards in any category.
+A bridge with irreparable damage that would reduce its strength or stability (such as a missing or broken member or fastener) will not be approved for load testing and is not eligible for awards in any category.

 11.3.
 Preparation